Today, I want to share something critical to survival…

 But if a food source doesn’t readily present itself, try to ignore the rumbling noises coming from your stomach.

-You got more critical survival issues to worry about right now.
+You have more critical survival issues to worry about right now.

 ↓ Cactus Eating – Desert Survival – Food & Water